bxdoan/bxdoan/README.md

 <div align="center">

-> Life isn’t about getting and having, it’s about giving and being.
+> Certain things catch your eye, but pursue only those that capture the heart.

-> — Kevin Kruse —
+> —  Ancient Indian Proverb —

 </div>